textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 Get all unsubscribed contacts

-When one of your message recipients sends a request with one of the [STOP-words](https://www.textmagic.com/sms-stop-command/), they will be immediately opted-out of your send lists and their contact status will change to an unsubscribed contact.
+<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Contacts/getUnsubscribers\" target=\"_blank\">Try in sandbox</a><br>When one of your message recipients sends a request with one of the [STOP-words](https://www.textmagic.com/sms-stop-command/), they will be immediately opted-out of your send lists and their contact status will change to an unsubscribed contact.
 To retrieve information on all contacts who have unsubscribed status, use:

 ### Example
 ```python